STARTING POINT: Attend an Online Orientation

 Are you interested in any of the following?

-- A career in tax accounting or related financial service,
+- A career in tax accounting or in a related financial service

-- Knowing how to file a tax return, OR
+- Knowing how to file a tax return

-… will find the VITA program richly rewarding.
+If you can check at least one of these items, you will find our tax volunteer program richly rewarding.
 Volunteers will gain practical knowledge and make a measurable economic impact on our local community.
-Returning volunteers will have opportunities for leadership.

-- Commitment is only 4-5 months out of the year and ends in time for summer break!
+- Short term commitment for 4-5 months and ends in time for summer break!

-- Being part of a unique team of incredibly passionate and supportive volunteers
+- Being part of a unique team of incredibly passionate, supportive, and diverse volunteers

 - Gaining knowledge about basic tax law